-Millions of professing Christians have undoubtedly heard about grace, but how many understand the significance and importance of what grace means?
+Millions of professing Christians have heard about grace, but how many really understand it?
+This Bible study on grace gives understanding of the grace of God.

 Just what is grace anyway, and how is it related to man’s salvation?
 The Bible explicitly says that grace is a gift from God.
 It is the unmerited, loving favor and graciousness of our Creator.